r4pi/r4pi.org/content/en/docs/using_r.md

 R will look like it's not done anything and return you straight to the `>` prompt.
 Assigning a variable is a silent operation, so R doesn't bother to tell us anything when all goes according to plan.

-You can see what value our variable has by typing it's name and hitting return:
+You can see what value our variable has by typing its name and hitting return:

 ```R
 > my_name